GazeVLM: A Vision-Language Model for Multi-Task Gaze Understanding: Experimentation

 \subsection{Ablation Study}

-To evaluate the impact of HHA depth encoding, we conducted experiments with GazeVLM under different input configurations.
-In the first configuration, GazeVLM is trained using only the RGB modality, where the inputs consist of an RGB image and a text prompt.
-In the second configuration, the inputs include RGB image and raw depth map.
-Both configurations are trained on the GazeFollow and VideoAttentionTarget datasets.
+To evaluate the impact of HHA depth encoding, we compared three GazeVLM configurations: RGB-only, RGB + depth, and RGB + HHA.
 As shown in Table \ref{tab:results2}, the performance of GazeVLM varies across these configurations on the GazeFollow dataset.
-Interestingly, merely using raw depth maps with GazeVLM's frozen vision encoder does not perform well.
-In fact, this results in significantly worse performance than using RGB alone.
-The inclusion of HHA geocentric images significantly enhances GazeVLM's performance, in alignment with the prior works \cite{gupta2014learningrichfeaturesrgbd}, and demonstrating that HHA encoding provides essential supplementary information not captured by RGB alone.
+Interestingly, incorporating raw depth maps with GazeVLM's frozen vision encoder significantly degraded performance compared to the RGB-only baseline.
+The inclusion of HHA geocentric images provides essential supplementary information \cite{gupta2014learningrichfeaturesrgbd} that enhances GazeVLM's performance.
 The observation of performance degradation when raw depth maps are used with GazeVLM's frozen vision encoder is unlike conventional multi-stage networks where depth encoders consistently improved overall accuracy.
-Pretraining the vision encoder with depth maps could allow the direct use of raw depth maps for better accuracy, assuming compute and cost constraints are not a limiting factor.
-However, HHA geocentric images offer an inexpensive alternative, enhancing GazeVLM's accuracy without additional pretraining.
+Pretraining the vision encoder with depth maps could allow the direct use of raw depth maps for better accuracy.
+However, these results demonstrate that while direct depth integration may require expensive pre-training, HHA provides a computationally efficient alternative that captures essential geometric cues to complement RGB features.